 In 1946, Knight both wrote and illustrated Life Through the Ages, years before other scientific illustrators started authoring their own books.
 The pictures were beautiful, though some of the narrative was a little quaint.
 "Stegosaurus was, no doubt, the stupidest member of a very moronic family," he wrote.
 Of T. rex, Knight remarked, "He was just an enormous eating machine with an insatiable appetite and with practically no brains."
 And Knight's assessment of dinosaurs in general was, "They had been in existence too long, for they were stupid, unadaptable, and unprogressive."
 Needless to say, some of Knight's ideas about droopy-tailed dinosaurs have since been overturned.
 Likewise, his other illustrations had occasional errors, such as misidentified animals in his pictures of the Cambrian.
 Yet these errors just reflected scientific thinking of the day.

 Knight biographer Richard Milner notes a profound irony in the artist's life: As a child, he didn't draw dinosaurs.
-He was born in 1874, and when he was little, few people had any idea what dinosaurs looked like when alive.
+He was born in 1874, and when he was little, few people had a truly accurate idea of what dinosaurs looked like when alive.
 Yet many of the earliest impressions Americans had of dinosaurs came from his work.
 Although some of his dinosaur renditions certainly contributed to the view that the ancient reptiles were "stupid, unadaptable, and unprogressive," some of Knight's earliest work was compatible with ideas that would emerge decades later.
 In 1897, he painted fast-moving Dryptosaurus dinosaurs in a high-energy fight.
 The "Dinosaur Renaissance" in the 1960s and 1970s would revive the image of dinosaurs shown in Knight's early work.

 Narrative text and graphic design © by Michon Scott - Updated November 7, 2020